kamaldeen91/qsp-modeling-with-python/README.md

 ## Getting started
 pqsp can be used to simulate a compartment model for QSP for single dose; multiple dose; and multiple dose with delay and with varying bioavailability.

-## Example
-Consider the following system of ODE for QSP with oral administration (this example is executed using both PyCharm, and Jupyter notebook)
+In the preferred IDE, use the following command lines to import required functions and pacakages:
 ``` Python
 import pqsp